Why Nursing?

 • The Dean of Nursing's office will be notified when all nursing students who have applied and met the criteria have been certified.

-• You can apply for a TPP early; however, the state Board will put your application in a pending file until they receive the information we supply electronically.
+• You can apply for a TPP early; however, the state board will put your application in a pending file until they receive the information we supply electronically.

 Please be patient: We do everything possible to expedite this process.

-Preceptor Orientation and CEU
+Preceptor Orientation and CEUs

 Register Here